Sociolinguistics Laboratory Resources

 A database of the books, journals, and other holdings of the Sociolinguistics Lab.
 Click "sociolab library database" and authenticate with the usual sociolab login credentials.

-PNWEP Conversational Analysis Coding Guidelines (.pdf) NEW
+PNWEP Conversational Analysis Coding Guidelines (.pdf)

 Guidelines for the analysis and coding of conversational data from the PNWEP.

-The Pacific Northwest English Project Analysis Handbook NEW
+The Pacific Northwest English Project Analysis Handbook

 Analysis guide created for the PNWEP, covering equipment use, analysis methods, and other topics.

-The Pacific Northwest English Project's modified CMUdict NEW
+The Pacific Northwest English Project's modified CMUdict

 A modified version of CMUdict used for forced-alignment of recordings created for the PNWEP, including some words missing from the official release, as well as other miscellaneous words, such as Northwest placenames.